Our Three Guiding Pillars

 The WFSA conducted a global workforce survey during 2015-2016, sending member societies a list of information required and a link to an online survey, as well as collecting information from anaesthesiologists during international conferences and contacting anaesthesia providers working in non-WFSA-member countries.

 Universal Health Coverage (UHC)

 The WFSA Global Position Statement on Anaesthesiology and Universal Health Coverage was approved by the General Assembly in 2017.
 This provides guidance around the current anaesthesia and surgical crisis within the global health policy agenda that seeks to achieve UHC.

 The WFSA position statement highlights the need for WFSA and anaesthesiologist leadership in addressing the human resource crisis in anaesthesia, as well as acknowledging the important role of non-physician providers in some contexts and in relation to the goal of Universal Health Coverage by 2030.

 Scaling-up anaesthesia resources will not improve patient outcomes alone.
 It is essential that safe practices are followed internationally to ensure the best possible care which is why safety remains at the heart of our advocacy efforts.

-The International Standards for a Safe Practice of Anaesthesia were first published in June 1992.
+The WHO-WFSA International Standards for a Safe Practice of Anaesthesia were first published in June 1992.
 These have been revised periodically and the latest version (May 2018) is, for the first time, published jointly with the World Health Organisation.
 The standards are particularly needed in areas with complicated realities, where a commitment to safety in anaesthesia is absolutely essential in order to improve access to safe surgery, to save lives and to strengthen health systems.
 To find out more about the Standards and view the accompanying checklist in several languages please click here.